Rep. George Santos faces 10 new federal charges, including allegations of stealing donors’ identities, running up fraudulent credit card charges - KTVZ

 The 10 new charges against Santos also include allegations that the New York Republican embezzled cash from his company and conspired with his former campaign treasurer to falsify donation totals in order to hit fundraising targets set by national Republicans, among other offenses.

+The new indictment is another blow to Republicans on Capitol Hill, who are already in disarray after a small group of their own members led the way in ousting Kevin McCarthy as speaker last week.
+Santos was part of a class of newly elected New York Republicans who helped the party win a narrow House majority in the 2022 midterms and whose fate will be key to holding that majority in 2024.

-This fresh round of charges, called a superseding indictment, effectively replaces the earlier case against Santos.
-It brings the total number of counts against him to 23, is wider in scope and provides new and damaging details about Santos’ alleged efforts to personally profit through his campaign.
+This fresh round of charges against Santos, called a superseding indictment, brings the total number of counts against him to 23.
+This indictment is wider in scope and provides new and damaging details about Santos’ alleged efforts to personally profit through his campaign.

 “I filed a first quarter 2022 report stating that $500,000 was loaned to the campaign by co-conspirator #1 and the money was not received at the time,” Marks said during her allocution – a defendant’s formal address to the court.
 “As campaign treasurer, I knew that the loan had not been made at the time.”